RedHatInsights/insights-results-aggregator/README.md

 4. That results are consumed by Insights rules aggregator service that caches them
 5. The service provides such data via REST API to other tools, like OpenShift Cluster Manager web UI, OpenShift console, etc.

+## Utilities

+### produce_insights_results

+This shell script can be used to produce several Insights results into Kafka topic.
+Its dependency is Kafkacat that needs to be installed on the same machine.